irsiksoftware/NeonLadderURP/README.md

 ## Download Additional Assets
 1. In the Project window, search for `DownloadInstructions`.
+2. Locate the DownloadInstructions.txt file which exists in the SURIYUN folder
-2. Follow the instructions provided in the `DownloadInstructions` files to download additional assets.
+3. Follow the instructions provided in the `DownloadInstructions` files to download the asset.
-3. After downloading, double-click the downloaded files (.unitypackage).
+4. After downloading, double-click the downloaded files (.unitypackage).
-4. If prompted, choose to open with Unity Editor version 2022.3.23f1.
+5. If prompted, choose to open with Unity Editor version 2022.3.23f1.
-5. Click `Import` on the `Import Unity Package` window that appears.
+6. Click `Import` on the `Import Unity Package` window that appears.

-> **Note:** The import process for large packages, like the `LeartesStudios` package (~30 GB), may take nearly an hour depending on your PC specs.
+## Relaunch Unity Editor.
+1. Click the X at the top right of the Unity Editor to close the application.
+2. Relaunch the game project from Unity Hub

+## Play the Scene (again)
+You should now be ready to click the "Play" button once again within the Unity Editor and see the main protagonists idle animations and be able to move left and right with the A/D or <-/-> (arrow keys)

 ## Conclusion
+Repeat Download Additional Assets Steps for all remaining packages. making sure to restart before attempting to "Play" the game
+> **Note:** The import process for large packages, like the `LeartesStudios` package (~30 GB), may take HOURS depending on your PC specs.

-Once all the assets are imported, you should be ready to click the "Play" button once again within the Unity Editor and experience the game as if it were deployed to a specified build platform.
+You should now experience the game as if it were deployed to a specified build platform.